 2. Practice Guided Writing

 As teachers, we stand as guides in our student’s writing journey.
-There might be roadblocks along the way, but with our amazing touch os genuine support our students will be able to write well.
+There might be roadblocks along the way, but with our amazing touch of genuine support, our students will be able to write well.

 For this reason, I make use of writing prompts for my students to follow.
 Of course, I always consider their abilities and learning levels.
 I set writing activities accordingly.

 There are writing exercises for advanced learners and for average and slow learners.
 For me, it’s important to recognize their levels to help them along the way.
 I change activities as they advance.

 I make guided writing an intensive routine at first.
 This is to make my students ready for the real battle in writing.
 Doing slowly and introducing writing concepts one step at a time, makes my students don’t hate the daily writing regimen.

 3. Exhibit Instructional Writing Scaffolding

 My young writes need my exceptional support.
 Scaffolding means giving them rich writing experiences through instructional conversations and meaningful interactions as they experiment with writing.

 The early writing skills of our students should be nurtured and we should respond appropriately to their development.

 For elementary students who are just beginning in their writing journey, explicit scaffolding should be given.
 The writing task itself should not get them discouraged.

 As teachers, we are to simplify things to make it easy for our students.
 We can’t expect them to write well on the first prompting.
 We need to craft our guided writing lessons that practically support each student’s level towards student’s linguistic and conceptual development.